 As we mentioned the benefits and got that out of the way, I think that you pretty much know how an action camera would be useful to you.

 I would only recommend gear and accessories that I would be comfortable using.
 Even though I think an action camera is ideal for a dirt bike rider, I have to be honest that I don’t personally use one, but I’m definitely planning on using one from now on.

 I haven’t really been a fan of “telling others how cool dirt bike riding is”, I was all after enjoying the moment.

 However, since I started this website, I think that now is the time to actually start recording some of my trail riding trips, and an action camera would be the ideal choice for that.

 If you ask me, I would recommend you go for the GoPro Hero 6.
-I know that there are newer models available, but from all the research that I did and actually testing the camera on first hand, I think that it’s a great action camera that delivers great value for money.
+I know that there are newer models available, but from all the research that I did and actually testing the camera on the first hand, I think that it’s a great action camera that delivers great value for money so far.

 It comes with plenty of useful and interesting features that create more ways for you to record your footage, so you definitely won’t go wrong with it if you ever decide to purchase it.

 I hope this guide will help you pick your own best action camera for dirt biking.
 Hook it up on your helmet and enjoy!